Centers of Cancer Nanotechnology Excellence (CCNEs)

 The multi-disciplinary CCNE teams are the main venue for the discovery and tool development toward the application of nanotechnology to clinical oncology.
 CCNE teams are focused on integrated technology solutions and the aggressive development of these solutions from pre-clinical to clinical application.
 CCNEs are designed to enable multi-disciplinary team research by linking physical scientists, engineers and technologists working at the nanoscale with cancer biologists and oncologists specializing in the diagnosis, prevention and treatment of cancer.

-Center of Cancer Nanotechnology Excellence
+Center of Cancer Nanotechnology Excellence for Translational Diagnostics

 University of North Carolina